• Menu

 April 23, 2019 // by Leah Segedie

 Do you hate your gray hairs or just want a change?
-Hair dyes are one of the most amazing inventions of all time–it’s a product that makes us feel younger, more confident and exciting.
+Hair dyes or hair color are one of the most amazing inventions of all time–it’s a product that makes us feel younger, more confident, and exciting.
 Naturally, the best way to get rid of that unwanted silver hair is with hair color.
-But if you’re trying to live a clean and non-toxic lifestyle, hair color formulas, for the most part, have a pretty toxic mix of chemicals that are unsafe and, in some cases, may be extremely harmful with regular use.
+But if you’re trying to live a clean or use the best non-toxic hair dye, hair color formulas, for the most part, have a pretty toxic mix of chemicals that are unsafe and, in some cases, may be extremely harmful with regular use.
 You’ve trusted Mamavation to bring you topics like safest shampoos, safest cookware & safest deodorants, now join us as we tackle hair dye.
-And stick around for the end as we have ranked all the brands.
+And stick around for the end as we have ranked all the hair dye products and best hair color brands, even the ones with vivid colors.

 woman getting hair dyed